-When choosing a Tarot, many people have two or three favorite cards that make or break their choice of a deck.
-To see how style, coloration and size vary, lets compare the Marseilles Moons.
-Maybe it is one of your favorites.
+When choosing any Tarot, many people have two or three favorite cards that make or break their choice of a deck.
+To see how style, coloration and size vary in historic Non-Scenic Pip (NSP) European decks, let’s compare the Marseilles Moons.
+Maybe this card is one of your favorites.

 Front-facing Moons of Type I block-printed Marseilles Tarots